 What is your proudest accomplishment?

 A: Everything is relative.
 The last yacht I ran turned a profit and the only time I’ve heard of a yacht turning a profit was a charter.
-On a personal level I’ve seen a lot of the Mediterranean.
-I like history and I read up on a lot of history on everywhere I go.
+On a personal level, I’ve seen a lot of the Mediterranean.
+I like history and I read up a lot on everywhere I go.
 Napoleon was here and various battles took place in areas I’ve visited.
-I’ve travelled to a lot of places and experienced a lot, which was the whole point of getting into yachting and accomplishing a lot by the time I am 85.
+I’ve travelled to a lot of places and experienced a lot, which was the whole point of getting into yachting so that I could have accomplishments by the time I am 85.
 Often the guests are in their 60s and 70s and are interested in history as am I, which leads to very interesting conversations and makes it feel as if you’re on holiday yourself.
-On the academia front I have a Masters degree, which is a great achievement.
-I guess the prize for me was to run a larger yacht based in Antibes, because I live here and am happy to be based here, which is an extremely rare thing to achieve.
+On the academia front I have a Master’s degree, which is a great achievement.
+The prize for me was to run a larger yacht based in Antibes because I live here and am happy to be based here, which is an extremely rare thing to achieve.

 Why did you choose Antibes?

 A: I’ve been in Antibes since 2011.
 For me, it has it all.
-There’s a mix of culture, history, languages, the mix of nationalities, the small cobblestone streets, the different restaurants, and 15 minutes down the road there’s an airport where you can fly to anywhere in Europe in two hours.
+There’s lots of culture, history, languages, nationalities, historic cobblestone streets, different restaurants, and 15 minutes down the road there’s an airport where you can fly to anywhere in Europe in two hours.
 In the downtime during winter, you can drive up to the Alps and go skiing and swimming in the same day, which is nearly impossible anywhere else in the world.
 I left Australia to be near Ireland, and it’s a two hour flight from Antibes.

 Do you miss Ireland?